BookStackApp/BookStack/dev/docs/development.md

 Once done you can run `composer test` in the application root directory to run all tests.
 Tests can be ran in parallel by running them via `composer t`.
 This will use Laravel's built-in parallel testing functionality, and attempt to create and seed a database instance for each testing thread.
 If required these parallel testing instances can be reset, before testing again, by running `composer t-reset`.

+If the codebase needs to be tested with deprecations, this can be done via uncommenting the relevant line within the TestCase@setUp function.

 ## Code Standards

 PHP code standards are managed by [using PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).